cadosanjos/RGraphics/README.md

 # RGraphics
-Project to show some graphics in R.
+Project to show some graphics in R using ggplot2.